 Note: this page does not control which attributes are shown on the asset panels when browsing a published lightbox; those is controlled within Admin > Attributes > Display Attributes > Publishing > Lightbox

 Watermarks can be applied to Published Lightboxes in various ways.
 Browse to Admin > Publishing > Lightbox Publishing Actions > View/Edit Watermarks.
 On the next page you'll find the default watermark that applied to this feature on your site.
 If no watermark is configured, or if you'd like to create a new one, you can do so by clicking Add a new watermark >>

 Multiple watermarks can be configured for a single Published Lightbox, within the thumbnail images, asset view pages or downloads.

-Asset Bank's that are hosted on our Cloud servers have a max expiry date for Published Lightboxes cannot be more than 30 days ahead.
-However, a system change can be made by our support team to increase or decrease this to suit your needs.
+Asset Bank's that are hosted on our Cloud servers have a max expiry date for Published Lightboxes of 30 days.
+However, a system change can be made by our support team to decrease this duration to suit your needs.